How to Respond to Bad News in English with Empathy

 Ways to Respond to Very Sad or Shocking News in English

-When friends, colleagues, family members share news of grief such as the death of someone or a divorce, these expressions are the most appropriate.
+When friends, colleagues, and family members share news of grief, such as the death of someone or a divorce, these expressions are the most appropriate.

-• I’m very sorry about your loss.
+• I’m truly sorry for your loss.
 (Used to express sympathy for news of a death.)

 • Please accept my sincerest condolences/sympathies.
 (Used to express sympathy for news of a death.)

-• If you need anything, I’m here for you.
+• If you need anything at all, I’m here for you.

 • My heart hurts for you.
 I’m very sorry.